Examining the Evidence on Contraceptive Misinformation and Disinformation (MDI)

 With neither sufficient nor accurate information about contraception based on high-integrity evidence, people may be more susceptible to MDI and struggle to make informed, autonomous contraceptive decisions.

-Inadvertently or on purpose, MDI can cause misunderstanding among policymakers and providers, hinder evidence-based policymaking and service delivery, and fuel contraceptive access restrictions
+Inadvertently or on purpose, MDI can cause misunderstanding among policymakers and providers, hinder evidence-based policymaking and service delivery, and fuel contraceptive access restrictions.

 Contraceptive MDI can cause confusion, exacerbate mistrust, and dangerously advance policies, practices, behaviors, and beliefs that can negatively impact people’s sexual and reproductive health.